 There are numerous churches and also holy wells with healing powers across France and Belgium named after St. Fursey.
 Throughout French history, there have been claims that St. Fursey protected them during times of war including King Louis IX who attributed his victory over English invaders in 1256.

 Bede’s quite graphic account of Fursey’s visions of the musical angels of heaven and the devils of hell were mesmerizing to the medieval mind.
 Some scholars contend that Dante’s Inferno was influenced by Fursey’s accounts of the fires of hell.
 Fursey is also attributed with many miracles during his lifetime and even posthumously.

-Each October, the Fursey Pilgrims gather at Burgh Castle for a pilgrimage to Fursey’s East Anglia monastic site and each January, they sponsor a lecture on some aspect of Fursey and his times.
+Each October (except in 2020 with the COVID-19 pandemic), the Fursey Pilgrims gather at Burgh Castle for a pilgrimage to Fursey’s East Anglia monastic site and each January, they sponsor a lecture on some aspect of Fursey and his times.

 Feast Day January 16

-The Fursey Lorica (prayer attributed to St. Fursey)
+The Lorica of St. Fursey (prayer attributed to St. Fursey)

 Let us pray this beautiful Celtic prayer of St. Fursey as we pilgrimage together to that place of new life, the creche at Bethlehem.